Arman: Move to New York City

 Fascinated with the scene in New York City, Arman took up part-time residency there from his home in Nice in 1961, after his first exhibition at the Cordier Warren Gallery.
 In the city, he met Marcel Duchamp at a dinner given by the artist and collector William Copley.
 First living at the Chelsea Hotel and later in Church street, while keeping a studio in Bowery, then in TriBeCa, Arman began work on large public sculptures.

 There were varied expressions of the Accumulations, including tools, watches, clocks, furniture, automobile parts, jewelry, and musical instruments in various stages of dismemberment.
 Musical instruments, specifically the strings and bronze, through his collaboration with a foundry in Normandy, France, became a major theme in Arman's work.

 Of Arman's Accumulations, one of the largest is Long Term Parking, which is on permanent display at the Château de Montcel in Jouy-en-Josas, France.
 Completed in 1982, this 60 ft high sculpture consists of 60 mostly French cars set in 40,000 lb of concrete.
 Just as ambitious was his 1995 work Hope for Peace, which was specially commissioned by the Lebanese government to commemorate 50 years of their military's service.
 Standing in once war-torn Beirut, the 32 m monument consists of 83 tanks and military vehicles.

 Personal life

-In 1953, Arman married electronic music composer Eliane Radigue and had two daughters, Marion (1951) and Anne (1953) and one son, Yves Arman (1954–1989).
-In 1971, he married Corice Canton, with whom he had one daughter, Yasmine (1982) and one son, Philippe (1987).
+In 1953, Arman married electronic music composer Éliane Radigue and had two daughters, Marion (1951) and Anne (1953) and one son, Yves Arman (1954–1989).
+In 1971, he married Corice Canton Arman, with whom he had one daughter, Yasmine and one son, Philippe.
 In 1989, he had his sixth and last child, Yves Cesar Arman, son of Carrole Cesar.

-After Arman's death in New York in 2005, some of his ashes were buried at the Père Lachaise Cemetery in Paris in 2008.
+After Arman's death in New York on October 22, 2005, some of his ashes were buried at the Père Lachaise Cemetery in Paris in 2008.